CallumJHays/spatialmath-rospy/README.md

 Currently this lib just contains conversion functionality.

-Expected to work in any ROS version.
+Expected to work in any ROS version, but tested only on ROS1 Noetic due to difficulties with the CI config.
-Tested on ROS1 Melodic and Noetic, as well as ROS2 Foxy, Galactic and Humble.

 # QuickStart